for full Odyssey instructions.

 Read a philosophically interesting book (The Space Merchants by Frederick Pohl, The Sinful Ones by Fritz Leiber) or watch a philosophically interesting movie (The Thirteenth Floor, Inception) and apply actual philosophy to it.
 Get my permission to use this topic.

-The following topic questions represent deep issues in philosophy.
-The
+questions represent deep issues in philosophy.
+The point of investigating

-However, it is very important that you do not waste large chunks of
+such as Wikipedia.
+However, it is very important that you do not waste

-time browsing through web pages.
-Find one or two ideas about the topic,
+large chunks of time browsing through web pages.
+Find one or two ideas

-and put your time into thinking your own thoughts about those ideas.
-If
+about the topic, and put your time into thinking your own thoughts about

-our textbook and Wikipedia do not give you enough to get started,
+those ideas.
+If our textbook and Wikipedia do not give you enough to get

 The most important piece of advice I can give you here is to not trust people to correctly represent their opponents' doctrines and arguments.
 If someone opposes the coherence theory of truth, do not trust that person's description of the theory, or her statement of the argument for that theory.
 It is very, very common for writers to get each other's theories and arguments completely wrong.
 In fact, one of the main sources of controversy, even inside philosophy, is people's frequent inability to understand, or even to listen closely, to what other people are saying.
 This can be good for you, because if you can demonstrate that one writer has failed to properly represent what another writer is saying, demonstrating this misrepresentation can make a very nice philosophy paper.